 Provisions on icebreaker assistance are contained in the Act off Ice Classes of Ships and Icebreaker Assistance (1121/2005).
-Icebreaker assistance is given to vessels, which meet the assistance restrictions that the FTIA has imposed on vessels calling at the relevant port.
+Icebreaker assistance is given to vessels, which meet the assistance restrictions that the FTIA has imposed on vessels calling at the relevant port and the ice class rules in force at any given time and the requirements mentioned in this Guide.